 Set on its own island, this historic mill is in a spectacularly beautiful part of the River Stour.
 There's a weir, a weeping willow, and visiting wildlife that ranges from swans and kingfishers to a heron and the occasional otter.
 Tredington, a peaceful Warwickshire village surrounded by quiet countryside and Cotswold Hill walks is a conservation area and contains a mediaeval church filled with reminders of centuries of history, remarkable period architecture, and a children's playground.

 The Cotswolds and Stratford

-History, Art and violence
+History, Art and violence!

 Rollright Stones, to places rich in the history of the English Civil War.
-Edge Hill, site of the famous battle, is not far away – and Tredington too can show its own turbulent past.
-The front door of the church still has musket-balls lodged in it from a disagreement between Roundheads and Royalists!
+Edge Hill, site of the famous battle, is not far away and the front door of the Tredington church still has musket-balls lodged in it from a disagreement between Roundheads and Royalists.

-There are many local art attractions – from the two little art galleries in Shipston-on-Stour just a couple of miles away, to the impressive
+There are many local art attractions – from the three little art galleries in Shipston-on-Stour, just a couple of miles away, to the impressive

 If you enjoy cooking there are many outlets nearby for locally produced food from a wonderful nearby farm shop at